 Bus fare Babies

-Women from the area can come to the birth centre during their pregnancies for routine check-ups and tests.
-Women are screened in terms of risk and only low risk women are able to give birth at the birth centre, high risk pregnancies are referred to the appropriate hospital.
+Women from the area come to the Birth Centre during their pregnancies for routine check-ups and tests.
+Women are screened in terms of risk and only low risk women are able to give birth at the Birth Centre, high risk pregnancies are referred to the appropriate hospital.

-In labour, the woman may be collected from her home by a vehicle from the birth centre, or will make her own way to the birth centre where she will stay in one of the birth cottages for her labour and birth and for several days following the birth, until she is feeding her baby well and has recovered and able to cope with her newborn baby at home
+In labour, the labouring woman is collected from her home by a vehicle from the birth centre, or will make her own way to the birth centre where she stays for her labour and birth and for several days (2-4) following the birth, until she is feeding her baby well and has recovered and able to cope with her newborn baby at home

-Each laboring woman will bring with her 1 or 2 relatives of her choice to support her during her labour, and they may stay with her for the duration of her stay at the birth centre, to look after her, prepare meals for her and help her with the baby.
+Each laboring woman may bring with her relatives or companions of her choice to support her during her labour, and they may stay with her for the duration of her stay at the Birth Centre.

-In the event of a complication, the labouring woman or newborn baby are transferred to the appropriate hospital for treatment.
+In the event of a complication, the labouring woman or newborn baby are transferred to the appropriate hospital for treatment using our transport as waiting for an ambulance can take several hours..

 Bus Fare Babies Aims: